{{current_item.headline}}

-After quitting smoking, your belly fat reduces.
-Your risk for diabetes will also decrease.
-For those who have diabetes, blood sugar control also improves.
+Your risk for diabetes will decrease.
+If you have diabetes, your blood sugar control will also improve.

 Female hormones

 Oestrogen levels will gradually return to normal after you quit smoking.
-Quitting will also have a positive impact on your fertility, increasing your ability to get pregnant, and to enjoy a healthier pregnancy.
+Quitting will also positively impact your fertility, increasing your ability to get pregnant and enjoy a healthier pregnancy.

-Smoking alters the blood flow necessary for an erection, affecting not only sexual performance, but reproduction as well.
-Quitting smoking lowers your chances of erectile dysfunction.
-As for fertility, smoking lowers sperm count and volume, and increases the likelihood of sperm abnormality.
+Smoking alters the blood flow necessary for an erection, affecting sexual performance and your ability to reproduce.
+Quitting smoking will lower your chance of erectile dysfunction.
+As for fertility, smoking reduces sperm count and volume and increases the likelihood of sperm abnormality.
 By quitting, you can turn all that around.

 Menstruation

-If you smoke and take the contraceptive pill, you may be more likely to develop heart disease than women who do not smoke.
-By quitting, you will reduce that risk, while potentially experiencing fewer menstrual issues.
+If you smoke and take the contraceptive pill, you may be more likely to develop heart disease than women who don't smoke.
+You'll reduce that risk by quitting and potentially experiencing fewer menstrual issues.

 Menopause

-Smoking may cause menopause at a younger age than women who do not smoke.
-When you quit, you may experience menopause at an age closer to that of a non-smoker, while feeling the effects with less severity.
+Smoking may cause menopause at a younger age than women who don't smoke.
+When you quit, you may experience menopause at an age closer to that of a non-smoker and feel the effects with less severity.

-After quitting, your white blood cell count returns to normal.
-These healthy cells can now better protect the entire body, as they no longer have to fight inflammation caused by tobacco.
+After quitting, your white blood cell count will return to normal.
+These healthy cells can better protect the entire body, as they no longer have to fight inflammation caused by smoking.

 Immune system

-After you stop smoking, your immune system is no longer exposed to tar and nicotine, and within a week, you will have higher blood levels of protective antioxidants such as vitamin C. Within three months, your immune system will begin to recover, allowing it to repair itself and work harder to protect against future illness.
+After you stop smoking, your immune system is no longer exposed to tar and nicotine.
+Within a week, you will have higher blood levels of protective antioxidants such as vitamin C. Within 3 months, your immune system will begin to recover, repairing itself and being able to work harder to protect against future illness.

-Quitting smoking completely will mean your risk of developing most cancers will generally decrease.
-Why?
-When you quit smoking, the damage to your DNA stops, while DNA that has already been damaged has the chance to repair itself.
+Quitting smoking will mean your risk of developing most cancers will generally decrease.
+This is because the damage to your DNA stops, and DNA that has already been damaged has the chance to repair.

 Not long after you quit smoking, cilia start to regrow, regaining their ability to clear foreign particles and defend your body against illness.
-While you may notice you cough more than usual when you first quit, this is actually a sign the cilia are starting to function again.
+You may notice you cough more than usual when you first quit—a sign the cilia are starting to function again.

 Damage stops

 When you quit, your blood thins and is less likely to form blood clots.
-Your heart will not have to work as hard, moving blood around your body more easily.
+Your heart won't have to work as hard, moving blood around your body more easily.

 Cholesterol

-When you quit, the levels of cholesterol and fats circulating in your blood should diminish, which will help to slow the buildup of new fat deposits in your arteries.
+When you quit, the levels of cholesterol and fats circulating in your blood should reduce, which will help to slow the buildup of new fat deposits in your arteries.

 Heart health

-Immediately after quitting smoking, blood pressure and heart rate are lower, with your risk of experiencing a heart attack decreasing within 24 hours.
+Immediately after you quit smoking, your blood pressure and heart rate will lower, and your risk of experiencing a heart attack will decrease within 24 hours.
 After just one year, your risk of heart disease will have halved.
-After five years, your risk of a stroke will have dramatically decreased.
-After 15 years, risk of heart disease is the same as that of a person who has never smoked.
+After 5 years, your risk of a stroke will have dramatically decreased.
+After 15 years, your risk of heart disease will be the same as that of a person who has never smoked.

-After quitting, the oxygen in your blood increases and creates healthier muscles, allowing them to become stronger over time.
+After quitting, the oxygen in your blood increases and creates healthier muscles, allowing them to grow stronger.

 Strong bones

-Bones will also become stronger after quitting, which means your risk of fractures or breaks should decreas, and the risks of osteoporosis.
+Bones will also become stronger after quitting, so your risk of fractures, breaks and osteoporosis should decrease.

-While quitting earlier is best for you and your baby, quitting any time will give your baby the opportunity for a healthier start to life — reducing risks of complications at birth.
+While quitting earlier is best for you and your baby, stopping at any stage will give your baby the opportunity for a healthier start to life and reduce the risk of complications at birth.

 Oxygen

-Reduced amount of carbon monoxide in your blood, allowing for increased oxygen levels, which is important for the healthy growth of your baby.
+Quitting reduces the amount of carbon monoxide in your blood, increasing your oxygen levels.
+This is important for the healthy growth of your baby.

 Toxic chemicals

-Cigarette smoke contains more than 7000 chemicals, such as hydrogen, cyanide and carbon monoxide.
-When you quit, your body starts to get rid of these chemicals immediately, which is good for both you and your baby.
+Cigarette smoke contains more than 7,000 chemicals, such as hydrogen, cyanide and carbon monoxide.
+When you quit, your body starts to get rid of these chemicals immediately, which is good for you and your baby.

 Placenta

-The improved blood flow you experience after quitting smoking means your placenta receives more nutrients, allowing it to better feed and nourish your baby.
+The improved blood flow you'll experience after quitting smoking means your placenta will get more nutrients, better feeding and nourishing your baby.

 Breastfeeding

-After quitting smoking, the toxic chemicals found in cigarette smoke are no longer passed onto your baby through your breast milk.
+After quitting smoking, the toxic chemicals in cigarette smoke will no longer be passed to your baby through breast milk.

 Miscarriage

-Quitting smoking reduces your risk of miscarriage, while also decreasing the chance of other serious complications and Sudden Infant Death Syndrome (SIDS).
+Quitting smoking reduces your risk of miscarriage.
+It also decreases the chance of other serious complications and Sudden Infant Death Syndrome (SIDS).